 Bringing your school catering in-house can have benefits for your school finances while at the same time creating a better experience for students

-Why would a school want to organise its own catering in-house?
+Why would a school want to organize its own catering in-house?
 Surely the whole business of feeding students is time-consuming, complicated, fraught with health and safety regulations and simply not worth the hassle when your local authority will do it for you?

-You are probably correct to be sceptical if your local authority already provides a quality service, meeting the needs of all your students at an acceptable cost.
+You are probably correct to be skeptical if your local authority already provides a quality service, meeting the needs of all your students at an acceptable cost.
 However if that is not the case, going it alone can offer significant benefits in terms of:

 - cost savings